JerroldJV/HarborML/README.md

     ├── ...
     ├── model
     │   └── iris_model
-    │       └── output
     │       └── iris.pkl            # this is the pickle file we wrote in the training script └── ...

 Next, we will want to deploy the model via a REST API.
 To do so, we need to write a function to "score" new data.